 Every individual’s faith journey is unique, as Christ calls each person to Himself in different ways.
 But what does it truly mean to grow in faith?

-For Joy Stephenson, Upper School Math and Bible teacher, it’s all about continuing to say “yes” to God every day.
+For Joy Stephenson, High School Math and Bible teacher, it’s all about continuing to say “yes” to God every day.
 She acknowledges the importance of “trusting His plan over your own, knowing that He has a purpose behind that yes, and knowing that you don’t have to know everything ahead of time.”

 It was Stephenson’s “yes” to God that ultimately brought her to teach at Santa Fe Christian.
 After graduating from Olivet Nazarene University, she planned to travel to Kenya and teach in an orphanage.
 But, when God closed that door and called her to California instead, she says she went “kicking and screaming.”
 A few years later, God opened the door for her to teach at SFC.
 “I didn’t know what would come out of my ‘yes,’” she says, “but what has come has been so beautiful, and I could not have written a better story myself.”